Code-Institute-Submissions/abdullahjr0-MS1/testing.md

     * A telephone number is provided on the contact page.
 ![maps](https://user-images.githubusercontent.com/79915855/120714906-bf291080-c4bb-11eb-9b7d-940176e32cd6.jpg)

-## Futher Testing
+## Further Testing

-* The website was tested on various different platforms, including, Google Chrome, Internet Explorer, Microsoft Edge and Safari Browsers
+* The website was tested on various platforms, including, Google Chrome, Internet Explorer, Microsoft Edge and Safari Browsers
 * The website was viewed on a variety of devices such as Macbook, iPhone 12 Pro, iPhone 7 and desktop.
 * The website was also reviewed for it's responsiveness by inspecting the page on Google chrome.
-* All contents was run through grammarly to avoid spelling/grammar errors.
+* All contents was run through Grammarly to avoid spelling/grammar errors.